Could vs. Would

 Making Requests

 Requests are a way for us to ask for favors.
-We can use 'could' and 'would' to request something.
-We use them to make requests at the present time and not in past.
-Both are used in formal contexts.
+The modal verbs 'could' and 'would' are commonly used to make requests in the present tense.
+Both 'could' and 'would' are used to express politeness and make polite and formal requests.
 For example:

 Negation and Question

-As modal verbs, 'could' and 'would' are bound to change when it comes to creating negative sentences.
-To make them negative, we add 'not' to them as shown below:
+As modal verbs, 'could' and 'would' can both be used in negative sentences.
+To make them negative, we add 'not' to them.

-Here are some examples for negative sentences with 'would' and 'could.'
+Here are some examples of negative sentences with 'would' and 'could'.

 With Other Modals

-We only have one modal verb in a sentence and we cannot add more than one modal verb to a sentence.
+We can only have one modal verb in a sentence.
 'Could' and 'would' are no exception to this rule.
-We cannot use them with other modals.
+We cannot use them together or with other modals.
 Have a look:

 I may would go hiking this weekend.